alces-software/clusterware-services/gridscheduler/docs/guides/05-run-jobs.md

  * `-l h_rt=2:0:0`:

-   How long (in hourse, minutes and seconds) you will potentially keep the session open for; the session will be terminated when this time is exceeded.
+   How long (in hours, minutes and seconds) you will potentially keep the session open for; the session will be terminated when this time is exceeded.